-The City is made up of nine divisions to assist the Chief Executive Officer in the exercise of the functions contained in section 335 of the Local Government Act 1993.
-Each division is headed by a Director responsible for developing and implementing policies and programs to achieve the City’s vision.
+The City is made up of 9 divisions to assist the Chief Executive Officer in carrying out the functions in section 335 of the Local Government Act 1993.
+Each division is headed by a director responsible for developing and implementing policies and programs to achieve the City’s vision.

 Local government and the public

-As a service organisation, the majority of the City’s activities have an impact on the public.
-The following is an outline of how the broad functions of Council can affect the public.
+As a service organisation, most of the City’s activities have an impact on the public.
+Below is an outline of how the broad functions of Council can affect the public.

 The City provides services and facilities to the public.
 These include community health, recreation, education and information services.
 We also provide services related to environmental protection, waste removal and disposal, land and property, industry and tourism development, civil infrastructure, maintenance and construction.

 The City regulates developments and buildings to ensure that they meet certain requirements affecting the amenity and safety of the community; this includes issuing approvals, orders and building certificates.
-Members of the public must be aware of, and comply with, such regulations.
+Members of the public must be aware of, and comply with these regulations.

-Revenue functions affect the public directly in that revenue from rates and other charges paid by the public is used to fund services and facilities provided to the community.
+Revenue functions affect the public directly.
+Revenue from rates and other charges paid by the public helps fund services and facilities provided for the community.
 These functions include levying rates, charges, fees as well as borrowings and investments.

 Enforcement functions will only affect those members of the public who are in breach of legislation.
-This includes matters such as the non payment of rates and charges, environmental planning offences and parking offences.
-The City may issue penalty notices or initiate proceedings for various breaches.
+This includes matters such as the non-payment of rates and charges, environmental planning offences and parking offences.
+The City may issue penalty notices or initiate proceedings for breaches.

 Participation in local government